9x9go/reviews/README.md

 - Empty triangles are not always bad.

 ## 9 x 9 Go Big Matches
 Below are WGA analyzed games of 9 x 9 Go.
 The winners'names are highlighted.
 Game records are given in SGF and PDF for your perusal.
 A Master of Go 9p+ gave comments.
-Crazy Stone 7 Dan checked the game results.
-Drago printed.
+Crazy Stone 7 Dan re-checked the results.
 | Black                 | White              | Komi   |Results| SGF   | PDF<sup>*</sup>   | Comments<sup>*</sup> |
 | --------------------- |:------------------ | ------:|:------| :-----|:-------|:---------|
 | `Naoki Miyamoto`   8p   | Go Seigen      9p  | 0      |B+4    | 001 | [1968a](https://9x9go.github.io/reviews/pdf/1968a.pdf)|     |